Spain Work Visa: Application Process and Requirements (2022)

 Requirements for an Au Pair Visa

-• You must provide proof of medical coverage
+• You provide proof of medical coverage

 Application Process